Daichi Taniguchi

 Daichi Taniguchi (born April 15, 1990) is a Japanese professional basketball player for Shimane Susanoo Magic of the B.League in Japan.
 He stood six feet, three inches tall as a 12-year-old boy.
 In 2009 Taniguchi won the "Slam Dunk Scholarship" funded by Takehiko Inoue, and played for the American colleges.
 He rejected the offers from the Kansai-area clubs and signed with the Akita Happinets in 2015.
-Due to the B.League's foreign player regulations, he receives significantly more playing time in 2016-17.
+Due to the B.League's foreign player regulations, he receives significantly more playing time in 2016–17.
 He has been named the new Akita captain after Toshino's departure in November 2018.
 He is a Starbucks mug cup collector and a tropical fish addict.
-Use of the moai emoji is usually meant to imply strength or determination, and it's also used frequently in Taniguchi's posts.
+Use of the moyai emoji is usually meant to imply strength or determination, and it's also used frequently in Taniguchi's posts.
 He signed with Hiroshima Dragonflies on June 24, 2019.